hayyaun/glslin-loader/README.md

 # glslin-loader

-glslin-loader is a loader that injects another glsl file content into the current glsl file.
+glslin-loader is a loader that injects another glsl file content into the current file.

 ## Install